barndoor-ai/barndoor-ai-crew-ai-python-example/README.md

 The CLI version: `uv run crew-cli.py`

-The browser-based UI version: `uv streamlit run crew-ui.py`
+The browser-based UI version: `uv run streamlit run crew-ui.py`

 ## Tips

-- To reinitiate the Barndoor login flow, or login to a different account remote the `~/.barndoor/token.json` file.
+- To reinitiate the Barndoor login flow, or login to a different account remove the `~/.barndoor/token.json` file.